Dear Discussion list,

-National Productivity Investment Fund PhD Studentships 2018 at University of Sunderland: Artificial Intelligence and Data-Driven Research
+National Productivity Investment Fund PhD Studentships 2017: University of Sunderland

-Available part-time or full-time, these funded stipends of around £14,500 pa ft are great professional development opportunities for curators, designers, artists, digital media creatives, academics and others.
-To start on 1 October 2018
+Available part-time or full-time, these funded stipends of around £14,500 pa ft are great professional development opportunities for designers, artists, digital media creatives, curators, academics and others.

-At the University of Sunderland, we are offering exciting opportunities to research with a combination of two partners:
+* At the University of Sunderland, we are offering exciting ‘Supervisor-led’ opportunities to research with partners:

 Application and procedure details are available from the web site above.